Nyamata: Overview

 The town is the location of Nyamata Genocide Memorial, commemorating the Rwandan genocide of 1994.
 Located at the site where Nyamata Parish Catholic Church once stood, the memorial contains the remains of over 45,000 genocide victims, almost all of whom were Tutsi, including over 10,000 who were massacred inside the church itself.

 Population

-According to the national population census of 15 August 2012, the population of Nyamata consisted of 17,076 people.
-As of 2022, it was confirmed that the numbers have since then grown to 34,922 people.
+According to the national population census of 15 August 2012, the population of Nyamata city consisted of 17,076 people.
+As of 2022, it was confirmed that the numbers have since then grown to 65,107 people, making it the sixth largest town in Rwanda.

-Nyamata has since then developed into a busy town with lots of infrastructures and facilities like Churches, Hotels and Factories put in place.
+Nyamata has developed into a busy town with lots of infrastructures and facilities like churches, hotels and factories.

 Points of interest

 The following points of interest lie within the town limits or close to the edges of town: